nahkd123/stonks/docs/References/Services/IntegratedStonksService.md

 For example: An adapter accepts `essence essence_id` construction data and tells Stonks how much essences player have, along with converting add/remove products operations into add/remove essences, respectively.

 !!! note
     3rd party mods/plugins can register their own adapters to Stonks.
-If you are a developer, see Developer's Documentations to learn how to register your adapters.
+If you are a developer, see [this](<../../Developer's Documentations/Stonks for Fabric/Adapter Providers.md>) to learn how to register your adapters.

 ## Market data file
 Market data file can be found inside your world save: